3 min read

 What is a control analysis?

-NIST Special Publication 800-30 assesses the degree of vulnerability by using an overall likelihood rating, “To derive an overall likelihood rating that indicates the probability that a potential vulnerability may be exercised within the construct of the associated threat environment, the implementation of current or planned controls must be considered.”
+NIST Special Publication 800-30 provides that to assess the degree of vulnerability, an overall likelihood rating is applied.
+This operates in the following way: “To derive an overall likelihood rating that indicates the probability that a potential vulnerability may be exercised within the construct of the associated threat environment, the implementation of current or planned controls must be considered.”

 The analysis categorizes controls into two main types: preventive and detective.
 Preventive controls are the proactive mechanisms that stop a threat from materializing.
-Detective controls on the other hand focus on identifying and alerting when security violations occur like intrusion detections or audit trails.
-The goal is focused less on prevention, and more on detecting incidents early enough that only minimal damage is caused.
+Detective controls, on the other hand, focus on identifying and alerting when security violations occur, like intrusion detections or audit trails.
+The goal is not to prevent incidents but to detect them early enough that only minimal damage is caused

 Can control analyses be applied to assess the efficacy of email policies in healthcare?